Instructor: Dr. Paul J. Pacheco

 Research Project and Presentation:

 Your assignment is research an important topic in North American prehistory which has been assigned to you and a partner.
 There are several distinct aspects of this project.
-First, you will conduct a reasonably thorough literature search.
-The literature search will be used to create a detailed annotated bibliography, a 3-5 page outline listing/summarizing the key information that you will be presenting, and an informative 20 minute in-class PowerPoint presentation followed by 5 minutes of questions.
+First, you will conduct a thorough literature search.
+The literature search will be used to create a detailed annotated bibliography and an informative 20 minute in-class PowerPoint presentation followed by 5 minutes of questions.

 1) Style – treat this as a professional presentation.